Is Salt Spring in the middle of a housing crisis? It all depends on who you talk to and what one defines as a crisis.

 150 watt PAR lamp mounted between 1 and 1.5 meters from each sign

-About 10 years ago I did own and operate a legal B&B and did so for a few years and it was lots of fun.
+About 10 years ago I owned and operated a legal B&B and did so for a few years and it was lots of fun.
 Every year on Salt Spring there are about 70 legal B&B with about 10 closing and 10 new ones opening every year.
 So back to the STVR homes, if you really count hard you could probably come up with 100 or so on the island that are illegal and theoretically could be rented out.

 The rental shortage or crisis is not caused by the STVR on Salt Spring.
-It’s caused because the island construction insustry is booming.
-In 2012, just a few years ago I was a landlord on Salt Spring and owned a rental home and had a hard time finding tenants.
-On Jan 1st 2012 there were over 100 homes posted for rent on the community list.
+It’s caused because the island construction industry is booming.
+In 2012, just 10 years ago I was a landlord on Salt Spring and owned a rental home and had a hard time finding tenants.
+On Jan 1st, 2012 there were over 100 homes posted for rent on the community list.
 At that time the construction industry on Salt Spring probably had less than 100 people working in it.
 There were very few homes being built.
-Who would build on an island that had 350 homes for sale at rock bottom prices?
+Who would build on an island that had 350 homes for sale at rock-bottom prices?
 Apparently, no one would.

 Yes the STVR homes a grey area and some do not like it, I know I would not want to live beside a party home but then again all those tourists are keeping our market vendors, restaurants, and stores hopping all summer long.